ejhammond/react-responsive-system/README.md

 How can we make that work?

 Well, the first step is to decide exactly what we mean by "large", "medium", and "small".
 We need to decide the exact window-widths where we switch from one to the next.
-Commonly, these points are called _breakpoints_ and the ranges themselves ("large", "medium", "small") are called _screen classes_.
+Commonly, these specific widths are called _breakpoints_ and the ranges themselves ("large", "medium", "small") are called _screen classes_.

 You probably knew that.
 In fact, your website/app probably already has a set of breakpoints and screen classes defined in its CSS.
-CSS supports _Media Queries_ which make it really easy to apply different styles to your website based on the size of the user's screen.
+In the world of modern web developments, we strive to make our websites _responsive_ so that they look good on any screen size, and defining your screen classes in CSS is often the first step toward making a responsive website.

-But `slidesToShow` is not a CSS style.
+But... `slidesToShow` is not a CSS style, it's a property of a React component and it lives in a `.js` file.
 We can't add a CSS rule that changes `slidesToShow` depending on the screen class.
-But we _can_ write a CSS rule that shows/hides an element based on the screen class!
+To overcome this limitation, folks often write a CSS rule that shows/hides an element based on the screen class.

-So, how about this:
+Let's play that out.

 ```js
 <Carousel